 What are the seven different types of academic essay?

-This is the third and final lesson about Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss why essays may vary in type

 – Provide example essay questions for each type